-This course is designed as a study of the various socio historical dynamics that in part account for some of the present day existential considerations (moral, cultural, economic, educational, political, etc.) faced by many South Dakota Native Americans.
+This course is designed as a study of the various socio-historical dynamics that in part account for some of the present day existential considerations (moral, cultural, economic, educational, political, etc.) faced by many South Dakota Native Americans.
 Students study narrative, autobiography, biography, treaties, court cases, Indian policy and some critical indigenous philosophy.
 This course also focuses on the many classroom considerations (pedagogy and content) for teaching Native American students and meets the South Dakota Indian Studies requirement for all individuals desiring to be certified to teach in South Dakota.
 Field trips and speakers are a possibility based on availability.
 This is an introductory level survey course that in part borrows from the voices of South Dakota Native Americans but does not necessarily speak for all South Dakota Native Americans.

-EDN 362 | Middle School and Secondary Reading in Content Area | 3 credits The course is the study of methods and strategies of effective instruction in each of the disciplines.
+EDN-362 | Middle School and Secondary Reading in Content Area | 3 credits The course is the study of methods and strategies of effective instruction in each of the disciplines.
 This course is for secondary education majors who plan to teach at the middle and/or secondary levels.
 Emphasis is placed on literacy strategies in each discipline.
 Students must be accepted into the teacher education program.
-Prerequisites: EDN 375.
+Prerequisites: EDN-374.

-EDN 374 | Middle School/Secondary General Methods | 3 credits
+EDN-374 | Middle School/Secondary General Methods | 3 credits

 This is a general methods course for secondary education majors or those who plan to teach at the middle and/or secondary levels.
-Based on the current research of effective teaching and standards based education, students are actively engaged in lesson plan preparation.
+Based on the current research of effective teaching and standards-based education, students are actively engaged in lesson plan preparation.
 Students prepare a thematic unit using a variety of teaching strategies and methodologies in their discipline.
 Appropriate standards in each discipline are used throughout the course.
 Students must be accepted into the teacher education program.

-EDN 376 | Integrating Technology Into Teaching and Learning | 2 credits This course focuses on helping those in education develop an understanding of the relationships to teaching and the overall enterprise of education that technology has had.
+EDN-376 | Integrating Technology Into Teaching and Learning | 2 credits This course focuses on helping those in education develop an understanding of the relationships to teaching and the overall enterprise of education that technology has had.
 Students encounter critiques of technology in education, historical surveys regarding the relationship between technology and teaching and practical suggestions and examples regarding infusing certain types of technology into the classroom.
 This course is to be taken concurrently with education methods course(s).

-EDN 377 | Human Relations Skills | 3 credits
+EDN-377 | Human Relations Skills | 3 credits

-This course is concerned with helping students develop an awareness of and understanding into the various theoretical premises surrounding issues of diversity and multiculturalism.
-There is an emphasis placed on recognizing and dealing with biases, stereotyping, power and privilege, difference and identity.
-Techniques to enhance interpersonal relations as well as classroom instruction in today's multicultural classrooms are addressed.
-This course meets the South Dakota Human Relations requirement for all individuals desiring to be certified to teach in South Dakota.
+This course is concerned with helping students develop an awareness and understanding of the various theoretical premises surrounding issues of diversity and multiculturalism.
+There is an emphasis placed on expressing one's self and engaging in perspective-taking as we recognize the reality of biases, stereotyping, power and privilege, difference and identity.
+Techniques to enhance interpersonal relations through emotional intelligence and the use of social emotional learning practices are taught and practiced.

-EDN 440 | Special Methods for Science | 1 credit
+EDN-440 | Special Methods for Science | 1 credit

-This course includes methods, materials and curricula appropriate to teaching 7 12 sciences.
-The course includes analyses of current secondary curricula/materials, accommodation in teaching, use of technology, professional organizations and periodicals, unit preparation and related extracurricular activities.
-The South Dakota K 12 Content Standards and the NSTA standards are used in the preparation of an instructional unit.
-Prerequisites: EDN 374.
+This course includes methods, materials and curricula appropriate to teaching 7-12 sciences.
+The course includes analyses of current secondary curricula/ materials, accommodation in teaching, use of technology, professional organizations and periodicals, unit preparation and related extracurricular activities.
+The South Dakota K-12 Content Standards and the NSTA standards are used in the preparation of an instructional unit.
+Prerequisites: EDN-374.

-EDN 441 | Special Methods for Mathematics | 1 credit
+EDN-441 | Special Methods for Mathematics | 1 credit

-This course includes methods, materials and curricula appropriate to teaching 7 12 mathematics.
-The course includes analyses of current secondary curricula/materials, use of technology, accommodation in teaching, professional organizations and periodicals, unit preparation and related extracurricular activities.
-The South Dakota K 12 Content Standards and the NCTM standards are used in the preparation of an instructional unit.
+This course includes methods, materials and curricula appropriate to teaching 7-12 mathematics.
+The course includes analyses of current secondary curricula/ materials, use of technology, accommodation in teaching, professional organizations and periodicals, unit preparation and related extracurricular activities.
+The South Dakota K-12 Content Standards and the NCTM standards are used in the preparation of an instructional unit.

-EDN 442 | Special Methods for Social Studies | 1 credit
+EDN-442 | Special Methods for Social Studies | 1 credit